-Responsive images · Cloudflare Image Optimization docs
+Responsive images

 sizes says that for screens smaller than 640 pixels the image is displayed at full viewport width; on all larger screens the image stays at 640px.
 Note that one of the options in

-srcset is 1280 pixels large, because an image displayed at 640 CSS pixels may need twice as many image pixels on a high-dpi ("2x") display.
+srcset is 1280 pixels, because an image displayed at 640 CSS pixels may need twice as many image pixels on a high-dpi (

 What about other formats?